AnikNEE/Linkedin--scrapper--technologies/README.md

 Afterwards run processText.py to clean up the data.

 You should get an output that is an array of different job posting, sorted based based on which keyword appears the most

+I plan to improve the detection of unnecessary words and removal...

+Anybody willing to contribute is free to do it!

+So Contribute, Go I won't stop you.